THE UNIVERSITY of EDINBURGH

 - Understanding the purpose of, and calculation of, stream tables;

-- Steady-state mass and energy balances with and without reactions, making use of the concept of 'extent of reaction'; familiarity with handling mass and molar quantities; using separations as illustrative examples but treating the separator as a 'black box'; inclusion of recycle and purge streams in mass balances.
+- Steady-state mass and energy balances with and without reactions; familiarity with handling mass and molar quantities; treating unit operations as black boxes; inclusion of recycle and purge streams in mass balances.

-- Basic description of fundamental reactor types and the principles of reactor selection, design and sizing for batch and continuous (CSTR, plug flow) processing;
+- Basic descriptions of fundamental reactor types and the principles of reactor selection, design and sizing for batch and continuous processing;

-- Applying knowledge of mass/energy balances and rate equations to reactor design, limited to systems undergoing one reaction with basic 1st order kinetics.
-Leading to determining the reactor size and conditions required to achieve a certain extent of reaction for a given reaction kinetics.
+- Applying knowledge of mass and energy balances and rate equations to reactor design, leading to determining the reactor size and conditions required to achieve a certain conversion for a given reaction kinetics.

 Semester 2: